-In 2014, sexual assault was the only violent crime type for which the victimization rate had remained relatively stable since 1999, while the rates for other violent crimes were significantly lower in 2014 than in 1999.
+According to the most recent available data, in 2014, sexual assault was the only violent crime type for which the victimization rate had remained relatively stable since 1999, while the rates for other violent crimes were significantly lower in 2014 than in 1999.

-Furthermore, there is a high attrition rate for sexual assault cases in the criminal justice system.
+Finally, there is a high attrition rate for sexual assault cases in the criminal justice system.
 Of every 100 police-reported sexual assaults in Canada between 2009 and 2014, only 21 cases went to court and 12 resulted in a criminal conviction.